janchorowski/nn_assignments/README.md

 (e.g., for coding or uploading the data) we ask you to turn off the instance, edit the hardware and unmount the GPU.
 This way you will save credits.

+To work comfortably:
-To work comfortably, you can add your public ssh keys and connect remotely.
+* add your public ssh keys and connect remotely,
+* keep your code in an external repository,
+* save snapshots during training and design your code to resume the training in case of failures.